krupal-036/doc-to-pdf-converter/README.md

 ## Important Notes
 - Replace `YOUR_API_SECRET` in the JavaScript code with your actual ConvertAPI secret key.
+- Replace `YOUR_FONT_KEY` in the JavaScript code with your actual Font-Awesome font access key.
 - Ensure you have an active API subscription for ConvertAPI.
 - Modify `href="mailto:"` in the navbar to include a valid email address.